Arden Street Oval: History

-The sharing agreement between the cricket and footy clubs was not all rosy, and by the late 1890s the two entities ended up in court over a dispute about the use of the cricket pavilion by a visiting football team.
+However, after their official roles at the club ended in 1889, the agreement between the two clubs regarding shared resources at the oval became problematic.
+In the late 1890s the two sporting entities were in court over a dispute about the use of the cricket pavilion by a visiting football team.
 The court ruled in favour of the cricket club citing that since it was Crown land, it was illegal to fence off any part of it for the benefit of either party.